When you’re in search of a job, you know that qualifications matter.

 Try something related to teaching or a hobby you love, like traveling or hiking.

-You can find lots of free stock images over at Unsplash or Google them yourself.
+You can find lots of free stock photos over at Unsplash or Google them yourself.

 3. Write a compelling headline.